Autofolding for Source Code Summarization: Results

-Finally, it should be noted that TASSAL has a very fast runtime, needing only a few seconds of CPU time to summarize an average file in the data set on a 2.66GHz Core 2 Quad machine.
+Finally, it should be noted that TASSAL has a very fast runtime, needing less than five seconds of CPU time to summarize an average file in the dataset on a 2.66GHz Core 2 Quad machine (note that this excludes training the topic model which, in an implemented system, we assume is handled in an offline preprocessing step).

 \boldpara{Developer Study} We conducted a developer study to test whether content-based autofolding methods produces better summaries than non-content based methods.
 We asked developers to rate the summaries produced by our best content-based method, TASSAL using the topic model, and the summaries the three non-content baselines and one randomly chosen annotator at a compression ratio of $50\%$.
 We recruited six experienced developers for our study, separate from the annotators who created the gold standard.
-All were computer science masters students with an average $5.3$ years Java programming experience and $4$ years industry programming experience.
+All were recently graduated computer science masters students with an average $5.3$ years Java programming experience and $4$ years industry programming experience.

 To this end, we randomly selected four of the six projects and five of the annotated files from each project for the study, resulting in 20 files in total.
 For every file, developers were presented with each of the five possible summaries in random order and asked to rate the conciseness and usefulness of each summary on a five-point Likert scale (higher is better).
 Developers were allowed to browse the full source code of each project during the study.